IC VIR Landing

-Initial certification information is for candidates who are certified in diagnostic radiology, but who have not yet been certified in vascular and interventional radiology.
+The following initial certification information is for candidates who are certified in general radiology or diagnostic radiology, but who have not yet been certified in vascular and interventional radiology.
+View requirements here.

 The American Board of Radiology conducts oral examinations to ascertain the qualification of diagnostic radiologists who have studied vascular and interventional radiology.
 A board-certified vascular and interventional radiologist is one who has demonstrated knowledge, problem-solving, and application of those skills to a degree worthy of the public's and the profession's trust.
 This is someone deemed capable of working in various sectors of the field safely and effectively.

 There are several reasons that certification is important:

 - Prospective employers want to know your credentials.
 Having ABR certification assures them that you have met certain performance standards.